 Our Consumer Foods business (Kerry Foods) is one of the leading suppliers of added-value branded and customer branded chilled food products in selected European Markets.
 Like many food businesses, there are times when we have surplus product that meets our quality requirements but which cannot be sold.

-Over the last three years, we have been working with partners in the UK and Ireland to find ways to redistribute this food to those in need within local communities.
-Building on this work, Kerry Foods is also committed to halving food waste across its production processes by 2030, in support of the Champions 12.3 initiative.
+Over the last four years, we have been working with partners in the UK and Ireland to find ways to redistribute this food to those in need within local communities.
+Building on this work, Kerry Foods has been committed to halving food waste across its production processes by 2030, in support of the Champions 12.3 initiative and in 2020 we will extend this commitment across the Group.